Anti-Money Laundering Hub

 Anti-Money Laundering Regulation

 The 2017 Money Laundering Regulations introduced new requirements to tackle money laundering, replacing the 2007 Money Laundering Regulations.
-The regulations require all individuals that provide insolvency services to be supervised for compliance with the regulations by a supervisory authority; the IPA is recognised as a supervisory authority for supervising the compliance of IPA members.
+The regulations (including subsequent amendments and changes resulting from Brexit) require all individuals that provide insolvency services to be supervised for compliance with the regulations by a supervisory authority; the IPA is recognised as a supervisory authority for supervising the compliance of IPA members.
 The regulations mean that any insolvency practitioner (IP) who is involved with money laundering, even if accidentally, can possibly lose their licence, receive a fine or face criminal prosecution.

 It is therefore vital that IPA members are aware of the importance of reporting concerns around money laundering as soon as they might come across them, including submitting Suspicious Activity Reports (SARs).
 To help members comply with the regulations, the IPA has produced information and guidance (see below).
 The IPA will be publishing further information and guidance shortly.